Harvard University COVID-19 updates

 There are two types of honors for undergraduates: Latin honors † (summa, magna, cum laude) are determined by the College, while English honors (highest honors, high honors, honors) are determined by departments.

-To be eligible for Honors and High Honors in Neuroscience (English Honors), students need to complete at least one semester (4 credits) of independent research during term time.
-This can be accomplished by taking either Neuro 91 or LS100/MCB100.
+To be eligible for Honors and High Honors in Neuroscience (English Honors), students need to complete at least one semester (4 credits) or summer of independent research at Harvard.
+Details about Honors Eligibility and the form to request eligibility can be found here.

 To be eligible for Highest Honors in Neuroscience, students need to complete an independent, research-based thesis.